w.clusters: Clusters

 w.clusters.permanent_delete(cluster_id=clstr.cluster_id)

 Retrieves a list of events about the activity of a cluster.
 This API is paginated.
-If there are more events to read, the response includes all the nparameters necessary to request the next page of events.
+If there are more events to read, the response includes all the parameters necessary to request the next page of events.

 Parameters: